 Apple's deprecation language is precise, and reading it closely matters.
 The specifics differ between iOS and macOS, and the phrase "functionality is not guaranteed" is doing a lot of work.

 The iOS and iPadOS 27 Beta 2 release notes state: "AirPort Utility will no longer be available for new downloads from the App Store.
 If you previously downloaded the app, you can still re-download it.
 When using AirPort Utility on iOS 27 and later, functionality is not guaranteed."
 The macOS 27 Golden Gate Beta 2 release notes are worded differently: "AirPort Utility is no longer included with new clean installations of macOS.
 However, if you update macOS when AirPort Utility is already installed, it remains on your system but functionality is not guaranteed starting in macOS 27."
-Both sets of notes were reported by 9to5Mac today.

 The platform breakdown, in practical terms:

-• On iPhone and iPad: Past downloaders can retrieve the app from purchase history.
+On iPhone and iPad: Past downloaders can retrieve the app from their purchase history.
 Anyone who never downloaded it has no path to obtain it once the App Store listing is pulled.
 Apple has withdrawn any compatibility commitment regardless.

-• On Mac: Clean installs of macOS 27 ship without the app.
+On Mac: Clean installs of macOS 27 ship without the app.
 Users upgrading from a system that already has it installed retain their copy, but under the same "not guaranteed" caveat.

 Why the AirPort Utility app going away matters more on macOS 27